 When we expand our level of consciousness, the so-called spiritual awakening, we vibrate on a higher frequency and connect to higher states of consciousness within ourselves – from where we find the Truth.

-In my opinion, the conch shell is a reflection of the tanden, the lower part of the abdomen from where the ancients say is the seat of creation.
-Hence why they relate the conch shell with the birth of life – the om sound.
+In my opinion, the conch shell is a reflection of the tanden, otherwise known as the hara.
+This part of the breathing apparatus is located in the lower part of the abdomen from where the ancients say is the seat of creation.
+Hence why they relate the conch shell with the birth of life – the Aum sound.

 Creation in the Chakra System